MBadriNarayanan/MBadriNarayanan/README.md

 ### A little bit more about me:
 :one: I am currently pursuing my Masters in Computer Sciences at the University of Wisconsin - Madison.<br>
-:two: Prior to this, I worked as an Associate Engineer - AI/ML at Qualcomm, Hyderabad.<br>
+:two: Before this, I worked as an Associate Engineer - AI/ML at Qualcomm, Hyderabad.<br>
 :three: I completed my B.Tech in **Information Technology** from [Sri Sivasubramnaiya Nadar (SSN) College of Engineering](https://www.ssn.edu.in), Chennai. <br>
 :four: My [Sign Language Translation using Multi Context Transformer](https://link.springer.com/chapter/10.1007/978-3-030-89820-5_25) paper won the **3rd best paper award** at the 20th Mexican International Conference on Artificial Intelligence (MICAI), Mexico City, 2021.<br>
 :five: I have published another paper titled [End-to-End Speech Recognition of Tamil Language](http://www.techscience.com/iasc/v32n2/45592) and my work on Fake News Detection titled [Fake News Detection using a Deep Learning Transformer Based Encoder-Decoder architecture](https://github.com/MBadriNarayanan/FakeNewsTransformer) has been accepted for publication in a Science Citation Index Expanded Journal.<br>
-:six: I am interested in the fields of Machine Learning, Deep Learning, Natural Language Processing, Computer Vision and Speech Signal Processing.
-I would like to work in the aforementioned fields and develop real world solutions.<br>
+:six: My primary interests lie in the fields of Machine Learning (ML), Natural Language Processing (NLP), Large Language Models (LLMs), Computer Vision (CV), and Automatic Speech Recognition (ASR).
+I would like to work in the aforementioned fields and develop real-world solutions.<br>
 :seven: Check out my [portfolio website](https://mbadrinarayanan.com) for more details and up-to-date CV
 <hr>